 There are two options for making leafmould: the easy option and the even easier option.
 The easy option involves constructing a wire frame using chicken wire supported in the corners by sturdy posts.
 Bigger volumes of leaves work best, offering a buffer against weather conditions, so ensure your frame is at least a metre (3ft) wide and deep.
 Fix the chicken wire to the posts with galvanised fencing staples and position the whole setup in a sheltered corner of the garden.
 Periodically check your leafy investment, adding water if the leaves seem dry.
 A tarpaulin cover will help to keep the contents more consistently moist.

 There are all sorts of leafmould accelerators on the market.
 Save your money and use what comes naturally – your pee.
-Urine can be applied directly by gentlemen members of the household (make sure the neighbours can’t see you!) or, more discretely, collected indoors before pouring over the pile.
+Urine can be applied directly by gentlemen members of the household (make sure the neighbours can’t see you!) or, more discreetly, collected indoors before pouring over the pile.
 Fresh urine is sterile, safe, and it works wonders.

-The even easier option for making leafmould is to simply scoop leaves up into bin/garbage bags.
+The even easier option for making leafmould is to simply scoop leaves up into bin bags.
 Fill the bags three-quarters full, tie them closed at the top then puncture holes into the bottom and sides to allow its contents to breathe.
 Place the bags out of the way and forget about them for a year or two.

 Using Leafmould in the Garden